redhat-ai-tools/tekton-genie/README.md

 ## Overview

 Tekton Genie is an AI-powered tool that helps you generate, validate, and manage Tekton PipelineRuns.
-It uses a combination of vector database storage and large language models to understand Tekton documentation and generate valid pipelinerun configurations.
+It uses a combination of vector database storage and large language models to understand Tekton documentation and generate valid pipelinerun configurations and leverages AI agent to validate the generated PipelineRun YAML.

 ## Features